-While bison are all that we saw on our last trip through the Lamar Valley, on previous visits we’ve also seen the wolf pack and several bears.
+While bison are the main thing that we see on our trips through the Lamar Valley, on previous visits we’ve also seen the wolf pack and several bears.
 The great thing about observing bison here is that there are many pullouts that allow you safe viewing distance and you’re not stopping traffic.
-The Hayden Valley offers these too, but they are fewer and there are thousands more people.
+The Hayden Valley offers these too, but they are fewer and there are hundreds more people.
 The Lamar Valley is a relatively empty retreat from the rest of the Park and it is well worth the extra time spent relaxing as the clouds roll by.

 Moose are one of the rarest sightings of wildlife in Yellowstone, if you ask us, but that’s just because we aren’t as lucky as some.
 Moose tend to hang out in marshy areas and along rivers.
 On previous visits we’ve had great luck seeing moose in the Fishing Bridge and Lake areas, and also along the Yellowstone river at dusk, but in recent times, they’ve been fewer and far between.
 Kayaking in Yellowstone early in the morning may offer good moose sighting opportunities.

 If you get the chance to sit and watch a moose for a while, they’ll quickly become your favorite animal, both for their rarity and goofiness.
 Even if you get skunked on seeing moose in Yellowstone, you’ve got the Tetons and Glacier National Park not too far away to try for them.
-We been fortunate to hit the jackpot though when we made it to Glacier National Park (see video here) and also just outside of Yellowstone in the Cody, Wyoming area.
+We been fortunate to hit the jackpot for seeing moose in Glacier National Park (see video here) and also just outside of Yellowstone in the Cody, Wyoming area.

 Tip: if you have the time, Grand Teton National Park is a day trip just to the south.
-The Tetons are home to a larger moose population and they are statistically sighted more frequently there.
+The Tetons and Jackson Hole, WY are home to a larger moose population and they are statistically sighted more frequently there.
 The scenery is really amazing, and very different from Yellowstone.
 It is an easy way to add some extra fun and two extra stamps in your National Parks Passport.

 The only guarantee in Yellowstone, besides Old Faithful, is seeing elk.
 The Mammoth Hot Springs area is the easiest place to spot them, as they do just linger by the Hotel and Park Headquarters.
 This is usually the mamas and babies, while the bull elk tend to be more centrally located deeper in the park.